 Plus, your local tree expert will help predict and prevent problems before they happen.

 An added bonus?
-Proactive tree care is almost always less expensive than the cost of treating an advanced problem or removing a large tree later on.
+Proactive tree care is almost always less expensive than the cost of treating an advanced problem or removing a large tree later.

 The goal of plant health care programs is to proactively keep your trees healthy, so they can avoid entering a decline spiral.

 After trees endure repeated, severe or ongoing stressors, they begin a cycle of decline.
-During this time, trees focus on simply surviving and no longer have the ability to thrive.
+During this time, trees focus on simply surviving and are no longer able to thrive.
 Once they hit a critical point in this cycle, it becomes almost impossible to reverse the trend and nurse the tree back to health.

-Through plant health care programs, we stop trees from hitting this point.
+Through plant health care programs, we attempt to stop trees from hitting this point.
 Instead, we keep them healthy from the get-go.

 Here’s an example of how plant health care programs keep trees healthy.

 Say you have a birch tree in your yard.

 Your arborist inspects your trees and soil before recommending the following in your plant health care program:

 Expand the mulch ring around your tree.